Data dredging: In meteorology and epidemiology

 In meteorology, hypotheses are often formulated using weather data up to the present and tested against future weather data, which ensures that, even subconsciously, future data could not influence the formulation of the hypothesis.
 Of course, such a discipline necessitates waiting for new data to come in, to show the formulated theory's predictive power versus the null hypothesis.
 This process ensures that no one can accuse the researcher of hand-tailoring the predictive model to the data on hand, since the upcoming weather is not yet available.

 As another example, suppose that observers note that a particular town appears to have a cancer cluster, but lack a firm hypothesis of why this is so.
 However, they have access to a large amount of demographic data about the town and surrounding area, containing measurements for the area of hundreds or thousands of different variables, mostly uncorrelated.
 Even if all these variables are independent of the cancer incidence rate, it is highly likely that at least one variable correlates significantly with the cancer rate across the area.
 While this may suggest a hypothesis, further testing using the same variables but with data from a different location is needed to confirm.
 Note that a p-value of 0.01 suggests that 1% of the time a result at least that extreme would be obtained by chance; if hundreds or thousands of hypotheses (with mutually relatively uncorrelated independent variables) are tested, then one is likely to obtain a p-value less than 0.01 for many null hypotheses.

+In pharmaceutical research

+The problem of p-hacking is worryingly common in pharmaceutical drug development and research.
+Drugs with no discernible effect can be shown to have a statistically significant effect when hundreds, if not thousands, of analyses are run – on the same data – using different target groups, primary outcome measures, age adjustments, and myriad other variables which can be dropped or selected to obtain a meaningful result.
+Even where a drug has no measurable effect whatsoever, if enough analyses are run, a strong, statistically meaningful effect will be found (e.g., "the drug significantly improved memory function in women over 40", where memory function was not the original primary outcome being assessed).
+This does not require any data falsification, nor for inconvenient results to be omitted.
+Instead, p-hacking relies simply on repeated analyses of the same data until the researcher finds the correlation with the "best" p-value.
+The analysis is fine-tuned to the data, rather than the data being manipulated in any way.